zriyansh/signoz.io/blog/2023-10-15-datadog-pricing-surprises.md

 The development and testing environments often mirror the production setup to some extent.
 This adds additional hosts that also count toward the pricing.
 When we’re monitoring development, test, and staging environments, often a self-hosted solution makes sense for these private, internal, low volume hosts.
 That option doesn’t exist with Datadog, so if you want to monitor these pre-production environments you’ll have to pay the full rate per host and send your data to the Datadog servers.

-## Custom Metrics Pricing can get out-of-control quickly
+## Datadog's Custom Metrics Pricing can get out-of-control quickly

 A number of comments all over Reddit and Hacker News, mention that Datadog’s billing on <a href = "https://twitter.com/TurnerNovak/status/1654577231937544192" rel="noopener noreferrer nofollow" target="_blank">custom metrics is surprisingly high</a>.
 At first, the ten cents per hundred ingested custom metrics seems more than fair: after all, when I’m manually adding calls in my code to send custom metrics, it would take me hours and hours to even add a few dozen new metric names, so surely I’m just paying a few bucks for custom metrics, right?